 gardeners world live 2021

-We are so excited to have been chosen to build our show garden 'A Very British Affair' at BBC Gardeners World Live 2020 at the NEC in Birmingham!
-It's very unfortunate that the show will now be postponed due to the outbreak of Covid-19, we are eagerly waiting to hear the new dates but are as excited as ever for this amazing event to go ahead.
-We have worked in collaboration with Tony from Antony Lionel Garden Design to create this design which we hope will wow visitors to the event later this year.
-Our teams will be busy for around four weeks prior to the event, working hard to turn this design into a reality.
+We are so excited to have been chosen to build our show garden 'A Very British Affair' at BBC Gardeners World Live at the NEC in Birmingham!
+2020's event was postponed due to the outbreak of Covid-19, but this amazing event has now been re-scheduled for 26-29th August 2021.
+We have worked in collaboration with Tony from Antony Lionel Garden Design to create this design, which we hope will wow visitors at the event later this summer.
+Our teams will be busy for around four weeks prior to the show, working hard to turn this design into a reality.

-The garden is compact yet beautiful, incorporating a living-moss wall, rain curtain and dining area, all tied together by a water rill which takes the flow of water to a seating area around a fire-pit and moat.
+The garden is compact yet beautiful - it is based on the great British woodland, incorporating a living-moss wall, rain curtain and dining area, all tied together by a water rill which takes the flow of water to a seating area around a fire-pit and moat.

 Watch out on our Facebook and Instagram pages for updates on the build!